Energy in Egypt: Electricity

+The electricity sector in Egypt has evolved from full state control to a diversified energy mix, incorporating natural gas, renewables, and nuclear power, with increasing private sector involvement and regional interconnection.
+While fossil fuels still dominate, generating 88% of Egypt's electricity in 2023, hydropower contributes 7%, and wind and solar account for 5%, a rise from 1% in 2015 but still below the global average of 13% and Africa’s 6%.

+Egypt remains Africa’s largest producer of gas-fired electricity, accounting for 45% of the continent’s total in 2022.
+Despite its reliance on fossil fuels, Egypt’s per capita carbon emissions remain below the global average.

+Egypt’s electricity demand has more than doubled over the past two decades, driven by rapid population growth and industrial expansion.
+This surge has primarily been met by natural gas, which made up 84% of Egypt’s electricity mix in 2023.
+To reduce its dependence on fossil fuels, Egypt has set a target of 42% renewable electricity by 2030.
+Egypt is also expanding its nuclear energy sector, with construction of the El Dabaa Nuclear Power Plant underway through a partnership with Russia’s Rosatom.

+Electricity access in Egypt reached 100% by 2016, ensuring universal coverage.

 Petroleum

 Crude oil

 Egypt has the sixth-largest proved oil reserves in Africa.
 Over half of these reserves are offshore reserves.
 Although Egypt is not a member of OPEC, it is a member of the Organization of Arab Petroleum Exporting Countries.

 As of 2005, Egypt's proven oil reserves were estimated at 3.7 e9oilbbl, of which 2.9 e9oilbbl was crude oil and 0.8 e9oilbbl were natural gas liquids.
 Oil production in 2005 was 696000 oilbbl/d, (down from 922000 oilbbl/d in 1996), of which crude oil accounted for 554000 oilbbl/d.

 The National oil company is the Egyptian General Petroleum Corporation.

 Egypt is estimated to hold 12,446 e6oilbbl initial recoverable liquid reserves.
 After decades of production, it is estimated that the country has approximately 1888.9 e6oilbbl recoverable oil remaining, as of January 2011.
 These figures indicate that 83% of Egypt's recoverable oil reserves have been depleted.